vonglasow/atoum-documentation/source/en/written_help.rst

 methods
 -------

-"methods" allows you, thanks to the anonymous function passed as an argument, to define to what methods the behavior must be modified:
+``methods`` allows you, thanks to the anonymous function passed as an argument, to define to what methods the behavior must be modified:

 .. code-block:: php